dev-west/gorex/README.md

 ```

 So, if AddClass(Uppers) is used, only a single character from A through Z matches the expression, but if ApplyQuantifier(OneOrMore) is used, any number of any characters that all fall within A through Z match as a group.

-    produces a group like: `([A-Z]+)`
+This produces a group like: `([A-Z]+)`

 Hopefuly you'll find that these function names are reasonably straight-forware, if they are, to some extent, verbose.

 ## example
-The example_main.go application provides a simple e-mail verification regular expression generation.
+The ex_main.go application provides a simple e-mail verification regular expression generation.
 Note--the verbose errors are not necessary; they are in the example go code, but not shown here:
 ```
 package main

 import(
   "fmt"
-  . "gorex" // gorex is added for ease of referencing. '.' causes access to gorex.go exports to be immediately accessible (otherwise, must use 'gorex.' in front of everything from that package)
+  // gorex is added for ease of referencing. '.' causes access to gorex.go exports to be immediately accessible (otherwise, must use 'gorex.' in front of everything from that package)
+  . "github.com/dev-west/gorex"
   "regexp"
 )

 func main() {
-    var g Gorex
+    var g *Gorex

     validEmails := [...]string{ "joe@mail.org", "john_doe@co.net", "perry.@place.com" }
     invalidEmails := [...]string{ "_tobby@message.org", "goat@mail", "finn@.net" }